Strategic Architectural Decision: Option B as the Resilient Bridge to CDA

 Next Steps for Consumer Migration

-- Begin contacting consumers now about rolling off old connections and retiring unsupported API versions.
+- Begin contacting consumers now about rolling off old connections and retiring unsupported API versions to reduce persistent mainframe MQ load.

-- Assess and document what each API provides to guarantee feature parity as consumers migrate to new experiences.
+- Assess and document what each API version provides to guarantee compatibility and feature parity as we plan future iterations.

 - Build a decision tree for adoption so every team has a clear runway: